Logo

 It depends on stage.
 Pre-revenue SaaS should spend $0 to $80 (DIY plus an optional tool). $5K to $30K MRR SaaS should spend $120 to $400 (tool plus small ads test). $30K to $200K MRR should spend $500 to $3,500 (full tool stack plus scaling ads). $200K+ MRR can justify $5K to $25K depending on growth targets and how much Reddit drives versus other channels.

 Yes, almost always.
-Reddit Ads typically have lower CPC than Facebook Ads (10 to 30 percent cheaper) and lower CPM than Google Ads (much cheaper for niche audiences).
+Reddit Ads typically have a lower CPC than Facebook Ads and a lower CPM than Google Ads for niche audiences, though the exact gap varies widely by industry and targeting.
 Organic Reddit is essentially free aside from time.
 The catch is that Reddit traffic does not scale as easily as paid Meta or Google, so total dollar volume tends to be lower.

-Well-run Reddit marketing campaigns typically return 3x to 8x on dollars spent within 6 months for SaaS, with dev tools and AI products often higher.
+Well-run Reddit marketing campaigns typically return several times what SaaS teams spend within 6 months, with dev tools and AI products often seeing the strongest results.
 Organic Reddit ROI is higher in percentage terms but lower in absolute volume.
-Reddit Ads ROI is more predictable but smaller multiples.
+Reddit Ads ROI is more predictable but comes with smaller multiples.
 Bootstrap founders see the highest percentage return because their time is the only real cost.

 No, but tools dramatically reduce time.
 You can do organic Reddit marketing with zero tools by searching subreddits manually, writing posts in a doc, and tracking engagement on a spreadsheet.
 The cost is 8 to 12 hours per week instead of 4 to 6 with tooling.
 For most founders, $20 to $50 per month for a tool is the most lucrative trade you can make on time-to-money conversion.